Ancient Mediterranean Studies Minor

 Students in the Baltimore-Washington area have unique opportunities for research and hands-on learning at the Walters Art Museum, the Center for Hellenic Studies, Dumbarton Oaks, the Library of Congress, the Smithsonian, and the libraries of Johns Hopkins University and the University of Maryland.

-The minor in Ancient Mediterranean Studies consists of 24 units selected from the following:
+The minor in Ancient Mediterranean Studies consists of 24 units.

 Code | Title | Units |